-In accordance with the school's Catholic ethos, the Headteacher will:
+In accordance with the school's Jesuit mission and identity, the Headteacher will:

 - 1. Demand ambitious standards of achievement and attendance for all pupils, overcoming disadvantage and advancing equality, instilling a strong sense of accountability in staff for the impact of their work on pupils' outcomes.
 Ensure high quality personal, social, health education and citizenship in accordance with the teachings and doctrines of the Catholic Church.
-Ensure quality provision for pupils' spiritual, moral, social and cultural education in line with the distinctive Catholic nature, purpose and aims of the school. - 2.
+Ensure quality provision for pupils' spiritual, moral, social and cultural education in line with the distinctive Jesuit mission and identity of the school. - 2.
 Secure excellent teaching through an analytical understanding of how pupils learn and of the core features of successful classroom practice and curriculum design, leading to rich curriculum opportunities and pupils' well-being, taking full account of the school's Catholic foundation. - 3.
 Establish an educational culture of "open classrooms" as a basis for sharing best practice within and between schools, drawing on and conducting relevant research and robust data analysis. - 4.
-Create an ethos based on Catholic values within which all staff are motivated and supported to develop their own skills and subject knowledge, and to support each other.

-Identify emerging talents, coaching current and aspiring leaders in a climate where excellence is the standard, leading to clear succession planning.
+Promote the Jesuit mission and identity of the School within which all staff are motivated and supported to develop their own skills and subject knowledge, and to support each other. - Identify emerging talents, coaching current and aspiring leaders in a climate where excellence is the standard, leading to clear succession planning.
 Hold all staff to account for their professional conduct and practice.